aedans/Nylon/README.md

-Nylon is stack based, interpreted, functional programming language designed to compete with Jelly, 05AB1E, MATL, and others in golfing challenges.
+Nylon is stack based functional programming language designed to compete with Jelly, 05AB1E, MATL, and others in golfing challenges.

 The Nylon interpreter can be used by downloading and running the jar via your OS' terminal.
 Use java -jar [jarpath] [filename] [library-path] to run a file with the Nylon interpreter.

+If you are running windows, an installer can be found in the WinInstall directory.
+Running the installer as administrator will create a directory at C:\Nylon containing the nylon.bat command and add it to the CMD PATH.

 Note that the interpreter is not yet finished, and any functionality described may not yet be implemented.